alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 this.mainPaneBuilder_ = new rflect.cal.ui.MainPaneBuilder(this.viewManager_, …)
 ```

-That said, compiler at that stage was generating 109 warnings, most of them were of private properties being overridden and class methods being incorrectly overridden, too.
-So at first, I tried to remove every and each warning, just to be sure that compiler do not complain.
+That said, the compiler at that stage was generating 109 warnings.
+Most were about private properties being overridden and class methods being incorrectly overridden.
+So at first, I tried to remove every and each warning, just to be sure that compiler does not complain.
 It was one strange thing though: —debug (dash-dash-debug) option was producing error-less compiled code.

-So I removed each warning except one, coming from loader class:
+So I removed every warning except one, coming from loader class:

 ```
 WARNING — Bad type annotation.
 Unknown type rflect.cal.Loader